PavanRangani/docs/docs/prd/investments/IPS.md

 ## SAVE AS DRAFT

-- While creating new IPS or Amend, IPS can be  saved as draft
+- While creating new IPS, Amend or Edit IPS, it can be  saved as draft
+- SAVE AS DRAFT is only possible when IPS not in active state (Here active state means not in draft)
 - Should be used when your work is partial but you want to save your work

 ## Edit